cldeluna/fuzzy_wuzzy_examples/README.md

 # FuzzyWuzzy was a Python Module

-## An example of using the fuzzywuzzy module to match data sets with similar but not exact data
+## An example of using the fuzzywuzzy Python module to match data sets with similar but not exact data

 I was recently given a list of locations that I had to analyze.